The Best Tactical Knife Review

 A Quick Overview

-By now it must be clear that Gerber makes tactical knives of exceptional quality, and if you’re really into this brand but are low on cash, we suggest that you give the Gerber 06 FAST Knife a shot.
+By now, it must be clear that Gerber makes exceptional-quality tactical knives.
+If you’re really into this brand but are low on cash, we suggest you give the Gerber 06 FAST Knife a shot.
 Let’s see what this quality knife has in store for you.

 Specs and Features

-Gerber 06 FAST Knife features a spring-assist mechanism which allows easy one-hand deployment.
-It’s outfitted with a liner lock which will keep it steady securely and surely.
-The 3.75-inch blade features a serrated side and a razor sharp edge and it’s made of 7Cr17MoV stainless steel.
+Gerber 06 FAST Knife features a spring-assist mechanism that allows easy one-hand deployment.
+It’s outfitted with a liner lock to keep it steady securely and surely.
+The 3.75-inch blade is made of 7Cr17MoV stainless steel and features a serrated side and a razor-sharp edge.

 The handle is made of top-shelf textured G10, which is incredibly grippy.